Simon-Initiative/lti_1p3/README.md

 ## Data Providers

 Data providers are implementations of the [DataProvider behavior](./lib/lti_1p3/data_provider.ex) which provide data persistance for the library.
-In most cases, the ephemeral MemoryProvider or persistent [EctoProvider](https://github.com/Simon-Initiative/lti_1p3_ecto_provider) will be sufficient.
+In most cases, the non-durable MemoryProvider or persistent [EctoProvider](https://github.com/Simon-Initiative/lti_1p3_ecto_provider) will be sufficient.

 ### Existing Data Providers